adventure-yunfei/promise/README.md

 Nothing more.
 Clean and tiny (4.5 KB Only).

-Use it by: `npm install all-promise`, or include `browser-bundles/promise.min.js`.
+Use it by: `npm install beauty-promise`, or include `browser-bundles/promise.min.js`.

 # Promise API